Underground Lovers: 1988–1999

 In January 1992, the group entered the studio to record their second album, this time with Bennie and Giarrusso co-producing with Wayne Connolly (of the Welcome Mat).
 At the ARIA Music Awards of 1992 in March, they won the Best New Artist award for Underground Lovers; it had also been nominated for Best Independent Release.
 The second album, Leaves Me Blind, was a more layered and experimental work.
 It was first released in August in the UK by the short-lived 4AD sublabel Guernica.; by that stage, Polydor had signed the group for the rest of the world, and released Leaves Me Blind locally in December.
 Mathieson described them as "so far ahead of their contemporaries that they passed over the horizon, borne on a rolling sea of sound that would become their signature."
 Over the following year, three singles were released: "Ladies Choice", "I Was Right", and "Your Eyes".
 Mathieson called the latter track a "telling example of their refusal to be contained...
 The focus is on the bedroom, one person looking into the eyes of another, as the bassline dips and rises like a heart beginning to race with excitement."
 Underground Lovers also supported both the Cure and My Bloody Valentine on their respective Australian tours in 1992.

 The band spent the first half of 1993 on a tour of North America and the UK, including a performance at 4AD's prestigious 13 Year Itch festival in July.
 Upon returning home, they commenced production on their third album, first enlisting two former members of Essendon Airport, David Chesworth and Robert Goodge, to handle rhythm and keyboard programming, as well as co-production along with engineers Connolly and Grounds.
 During the recording, Andrew was replaced on drums by Derek Yuen.
 Dream It Down was released in June 1994, bookended by two singles, "Las Vegas" and "Losin' It".
 Praised as "lush and atmospheric", the album became the band's first to make the top 60 on the ARIA Albums Chart.
-"Losin' It" reached the ARIA Singles Chart top 100, and received high rotation on national youth radio, Triple J, eventually landing on the station's year-end chart at #19.
+"Losin' It" reached the ARIA Singles Chart top 100, and received high rotation on national youth radio, Triple J, eventually landing on the station's year-end chart at No. 19.
 A third song, "Beautiful World", was released the next year as the lead track from a four-song EP called Splendid.